Nursing

 Applications are accepted through the Health and Life Sciences Application Portal.
 Hard copy applications and applications received outside of the portal will not be considered for admission.
 Applying to other health sciences programs has no impact on an applicant’s qualifications for this program.
 Applications for previous years are not valid for current or future application years.

-Sign into the Health and Life Sciences Application Portal to begin the application.
-(Opens November 15, 2023)
+Sign into the Health and Life Sciences Application Portal to begin the application (This link will go live early to mid-June).

 Request for Transfer from Another Nursing Program